myekul/combined-leaderboard/README.md

 ### Sort
 - Sort players or runs by rank, score, time, etc.

-## Disclaimer
-Admittedley, player rank calculation can be a very subjective thing.
-I tried to make it as fair as possible, but I don't expect these rankings to be taken seriously.
-I just thought it would be a fun way to compare speedrunners with other players of similar caliber.

 ## Planned features
 - Missing run penalty explanation
 - Convert bosses array to a set?